Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Towards More Realistic Cluster Models

 \section{Towards More Realistic Cluster Models}

-To study the impact that galaxy cluster sub-structures have on lensed transient observables, three models were chosen from publicly available cluster lens models \cite{richard2021}: Abell 2390 to represent a low redshift cluster, Abell 370 to represent a highly concentrated cluster \cite{2007MNRAS.379..190C} at a moderate redshift, and ACT-CL J0102-4915 (also known as `El Gordo', which will be used in the rest of this work) to represent a high redshift, extended and merging cluster.
+To study the impact that galaxy cluster sub-structures have on lensed transient observables, three models were chosen from publicly available cluster lens models \cite{richard2021}: Abell 2390 to represent a low redshift cluster, Abell 370 to represent a highly concentrated cluster \cite{2007MNRAS.379..190C} at a moderate redshift, and ACT-CL J0102-4915 (also known as 'El Gordo', which will be used in the rest of this work) to represent a high redshift, extended and merging cluster.
+Whilst no two clusters are the same, we choose these three clusters to represent different extents of structure seen observationally, with higher redshift clusters typically being more rich in structure due to ongoing mergers.
+Generalizing these results to the global population of clusters remains a difficult task, however there have been studies that employ $N$-body simulations to estimate the cluster lensing optical depths \cite{2020MNRAS.495.3727R}.
 These state-of-the-art cluster lens models have been constructed from observations with the deep fields of the Hubble Space Telescope and followed-up with the Multi Unit Spectroscopic Explorer survey.
 The magnification maps of these clusters (Fig.~\ref{fig:muclust}) highlight the difference in the structure of these clusters, namely in El Gordo, in which there are two main merging cluster-scale dark matter halos \cite{richard2021}, extended along the South-West to North-East direction.
 A common feature between all lens models are the perturbations to the cluster-scale potential from galaxy-scale halos, causing intricate deviations from the smooth cluster-scale critical curves and caustics, as well as providing smaller critical curves and caustics in the vicinity of the clusters.
 The models in this study contain tens to hundreds of member galaxies that are resolved thanks to the tens of spectroscopically resolved multiple image systems \cite{richard2021}.

 These models were created using \texttt{LENSTOOL} \cite{knieb1996, jullo2007, jullo2009}, which employs a parametric modeling approach, which inherently assumes that the lensing potential and mass distribution of the lens can be represented by a sum of parametric density distributions.